 Setup/Installation: Pinterest - Social Networks Auto-Poster for WordPressHow to setup Pinterest in SNAP WordPress plugin and API

 Pinterest don’t have a built-in API for automated posts yet.
 You need to get a special API library module to be able to publish to Pinterest.
-API library modile is included in the SNAP Pro WordPress plugin.
+API library module is included in the Nextscripts Premium API.

 1. Connect Pinterest to your WordPress.